srjsunny/Movie_Lens_Data-Analysis/README.md

 # Movie_Lens_Data-Analysis
-The objective of this project is to analyse the Movie lens dataset and solve various KPIs.
+The objective of this project is to analyse the Movie lens dataset and solve various KPIs using Hadoop MapReduce framework.

 ## Table of Contents ##